 #8 Isla Colon, Panama

-One of the best-kept secrets in the Caribbean may well be Panama’s tropical archipelago.
+One of the best-kept secrets in the Caribbean may well be Panama’s tropical archipelagos.
 Close to the border with Costa Rica, Bocas del Toro is a group of nine main islands and a few hundred smaller cayos and islets, dotting calm turquoise waters.

 Bocas Del Toro is also a perfect place to test drive the dream Caribbean lifestyle.
 The expat community is welcoming, it’s organized, and it gives back.
 A couple can live here on as little as $1,400 a month, renting a simple, cozy, island-style home.